muchyesdawg/notes/pages/Fbapp.md

 	- pathway where food(energy) is transferred from one feeding level to another.
 - founder effect
 	- a small population, which is not representative of the larger population
 	- breaks away from a larger one to colonize a new area.
-Rare alleles may be under
+Rare alleles may be under or overrepresented
+- fragmentation